 Hidden Truth #3: This Will Go Down On Your Permanent Record

 Now you know that ensuring your content is consistent in how it looks and reads is vital to building a brand that resonates with people for all the right reasons.
 There’s never anything wrong with getting likes, loves, views, and shares.
 However, try to avoid posting “click-bait” posts or content that doesn’t match your messaging.

 It’s OK to have fun.
 In fact, it’s a requirement when we’re talking about social media for dentists.
 But remember, your posts act as a brand ambassador, permanently.
 Even if you erase all of your accounts, your social content remains a part of your brand in the brains of the millions of people who access social media every single day.

 Now that we’ve shown you our hacks, it’s time we circled the wagon back around and remembered this: Be bona fide.
 Successful social media for dentists is all about honest, consistent content.
 Post engaging things branded to look and feel like you, your office, and the level of comprehensive care you want to be known for.

 Whether you’re just dipping your toes in the internet dental marketing pool, or ready to go off the deep end, talk to a social media strategist or dental marketing expert.
 (We have both, and they love answering questions, solving problems, and seeking solutions – just sayin’.)

 The time to get social is NOW.
 You’ve come too far to not get started today.
 Download what people are calling their ‘new favorite marketing tool.’
-Our free Social Media Ideas Guide For Dentists is packed with tools, recommendations, inspirations, and examples of what to post on social media, when, and how.
+The Ultimate Guide to Social Media Marketing for Dentists is packed with tools, recommendations, inspirations, and examples of what to post on social media, when, and how.